-This document is one of a suite of documents that describe the release of obligated and incremental NTS firm capacity Entry Capacity and Exit Capacity by National Grid and the methodologies behind them.
-The other documents are available on our Chargingthe National Grid website at:
+This document is one of a suite of documents that describe the release of Entry Capacity and Exit Capacity by National Grid and the methodologies behind them.
+The other documents are available on the National Grid website at:

-http://www-2.nationalgrid.com/uk/Gas/Charges/statements/industry-information/gas-capacity-methodologies/
+http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/

-This statement is effective from 1 August 2012 October 2014.
+This statement is effective from 6 October 2014.

-This document has been published by National Grid in accordance with Special Condition C8D9A of National Grid's Gas Transporter Licence (the "Licence").
+This document has been published by National Grid in accordance with Special Condition 9A of National Grid's Gas Transporter Licence (the "Licence").
 National Grid believes the content is consistent with its duties under the Gas Act and is consistent with the Standard Conditions, Standard Special Conditions and Special Conditions of the Licence.

-This statement of the Entry Capacity Transfer and Trade Methodology has been developed in conjunction with related relevant UNC modification proposals.
+This statement of the Entry Capacity Transfer and Trade Methodology has been developed in conjunction with relevant UNC modification proposals.

-If you require further details about any of the information contained within this document or have comments on how this document might be improved please contact our <a href="https://document.org/linearing-new-normal-new-new-normal-new-normal-new-normal-new-normal-new-normal-new-normal box.transmissioncapacityandcharging@uk.ngrid.com or_at:
+If you require further details about any of the information contained within this document or have comments on how this document might be improved please contact our Gas Charging and Capacity Development team at box.transmissioncapacityandcharging@uk.ngrid.com or at:

-National Grid

-UKT Commercial

-Gas Charging and AccessCapacity Development

-Transmission Network Service

-National Grid House

-Warwick Technology Park
+Gas Charging and Capacity Development Transmission Network Service National Grid House Warwick Technology Park Gallows Hill Warwick CV34 6DA

-Gallows Hill

-Warwick

-CV34 6DA

-1 Or, if earlier, the date of approval by the Authority.
+&lt;sup>1Or, if earlier, the date of approval by the Authority.